 This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 A popular destination among job seekers due to its tax-free income, high salaries, and low cost of living compared to other developed countries, Dubai has a thriving economy with many job opportunities in various fields.
-Furthermore, to make things easier, the government has established a range of work visas and permits which allow visitors to live and work in the UAE more conveniently.
+Furthermore, to make things easier, the government has established a range of work visas and permits that allow visitors to live and work in the UAE more conveniently.

 Here is a detailed guide to all the work visas and permits visitors can take advantage of to live and work in the UAE.